 [3] There was also a really fantastic bit of hydraulic engineering which resulted in this very clever, multipurpose structure.

 [4] Acres of cat tails were cut by hand by large crews of volunteers.
-Another great example of low tech problem solving is that every time invasive fish endanger the pupfish populations, our guide grabs his snorkel and spear gun and takes care of business.
+Another great example of low tech problem solving is that every time invasive fish endanger the pupfish populations, our guide grabs his snorkel and spear gun and takes care of business.[1]
+It was at this point of the trip when some of the other students started playing a game of ‘trick the engineer,’ where they would describe biological processes to me and I would have to guess if they were actual or imagined.

 [5] There is a story that I heard several times during this stop about the oldest tree ever found.
 Apparently a grad student was coring trees to measure their ages.
 He got his instrument stuck and had to cut down one tree as part of his study, so he cut this tree down to retrieve the instrument.
 That night, in his hotel, he started to count the rings, and as the number climbed higher and higher, his heart sunk.
 He had cut down the oldest tree ever found.

-1. I am trying to transpose that song for guitar as we speak...awesome.
+I am trying to transpose that song for guitar as we speak...awesome.
 Amazing photos..I would love a chance to shoot the bristlecones, and yours came out fantastic!
 Nicely done.

 ReplyDelete